 * I’m glad you don’t want to hang around people that do drugs but you don’t need to believe every rumor either.
 IT IS TRUE!
 Everyone knows it.
 Besides, like 95% of the people at school smoke pot, so why wouldn’t it be true???

 * If the boy you like is interested in someone else just move on.
 There are plenty of other nice boys.
 BUT I LOVE HIM!
 Don’t you see?
 We were meant to be together!

 * Maybe you just need to take a break from all the Snap Chat and Instagramming for a while since it seems to cause you so much distress.
 There are no words to describe the depth of sighing and amount of eye-rolling caused by this suggestion.

 Day 13 and I am D.O.N.E.
 As much as I looked forward to school starting, I am over it.
-It is still August and we have already suffered enough “tragedies” to render a normal person catatonic from the shock.
+It has barely begun and we have already suffered enough “tragedies” to render a normal person catatonic from the shock.
 And the observation that “you are a big part of your problems” doesn’t win you any points.

 167 days to go.
 I am currently accepting thoughts and prayers.